Virginia Senate bill demands Metro change station name to include bank or lose $22 million

 While Metro receives funding from Virginia, Maryland and the District, it operates independently, with a board that includes representatives of each of the jurisdictions and the federal government.
 Howell’s amendment appears to threaten Metro’s right to name its own stations and negotiate its own agreements with private companies.

-Competing versions of the budget bill that include the renaming stipulation are being debated by Virginia lawmakers.
-Both sides are working out differences over school funding, restarting in-school instruction and other issues during a special session in its final days.
+Competing versions of the budget bill that include the renaming stipulation are being debated by Virginia legislators, who are working out differences over school funding, restarting in-school instruction and other issues in a special session.

-Metro said its governing board hasn’t decided what it will do if Virginia’s share of capital funding is held up by the Senate’s demands.
-Capital One says it’s staying away from the debate.
+Metro said its governing board has not decided what it will do if Virginia’s share of capital funding is held up by the Senate’s demands.
+Capital One says it is staying away from the debate.

 Marsden said he did not know much about the amendment, which slid through the transportation subcommittee virtually unnoticed with no discussion.
 But he had an explanation.